minimaxir/aitextgen/README.md

 You can use aitextgen _for free_ with powerful GPUs and TPUs using these Colaboratory Notebooks!

 - Finetune an existing GPT-2 model (GPU; quick to set up)
-- Finetune an existing GPT-2 model (TPUv2; _much_ faster than GPU but limited to 124M and 355M GPT-2 models)
+- Finetune an existing GPT-2 model (TPUv2; _much_ faster training than GPU but limited to 124M/355M GPT-2 models and requires extra notebook setup)
 - Train a GPT-2 model + tokenizer from scratch (TPUv2)

 But if you just want to test aitextgen, you can train and generate a small model on your own computer with this Jupyter Notebook.